viddo/atom-textual-velocity/README.md

 # Textual Velocity

+**Archive notice:**

+🌅  As of Nov 2020 I am actively migrating away from this project to using [Org Mode](http://orgmode.org/) instead.
+The project and repository will be archived soon thereafter to reflect this.

+It has been a good run of ~5 years building and using this myself!
+I hope you have found it as useful as me during this time.
+Alas, I have outgrown my own project and decided to continue on a more standardized platform going forward.

+That said, I am not satisfied with any of the existing options out there (Org Mode included) and still contemplating alternatives.
+I intend to build something better, someday, but don't have the time and energy right now.
+Time will tell.

+Thanks.

+---

 Your mental notes at your fingertips!

 For those of you who used [Notational Velocity](http://notational.net/) or [nvAlt](http://brettterpstra.com/projects/nvAlt/) should feel right at home: it's intended to be an alternative to those applications but with the benefits of the [Atom](https://atom.io/) ecosystem.